I'm a first a musician but my "Day Job" is outside the realm of most professional musicians.

 I’ve always wondered if I had what it takes to be a firefighter.
-So, I put myself through the fire academy to find out.
-After completing the fire academy and paramedic school I was hired as full time firefighter/paramedic in the Dallas/Ft.
+So in 2009, I put myself through the fire academy to find out.
+After successfully completing the fire academy and paramedic school I was hired as full time firefighter/paramedic in the Dallas/Ft.
 Worth Metroplex.
-I worked hard and I think I excelled at it and continue to grow and gain more experience all the time.
+I worked hard and I excelled at it.
 In the years following, I received certifications in high angle rescue, heavy machinery extrication, swift water rescue and confined space rescue, to name a few and was awarded "firefighter of the year" in 2011.
-The thousands of calls I've been on are completely different then the life I was use to in the music/art world.
+The thousands of 911 calls I've been on are completely different then the life I was use to in the musical art world.
 In the course of my fire/paramedic career I have had the opportunity to participate in saving many lives and have seen many perish.
 The experience is intense.
-I think of my fire service career and music career as necessary balance providing support and space for each to grow independently and to reach full potential.
+I consider my fire service career and music career as necessary to provide balance and space for each to grow independently and to reach my full artistic potential.

 In music, we experience art and intangible successes and failures; most of which go unnoticed but fulfills a personal growth.
 In the fire/rescue/ems service, the challenges and rewards are concrete and very tangible.
 I believe that after a certain point in one’s artistic quest, life influences music as much as practicing the instrument and after a certain point, even more so.
 I was at one of those places where life needed to come to the forefront and feed the art but too much time in the practice room was beginning to suffocate life's participation in my music.
 In order to grow to the next level, I had to experience life at its most intense level so I could continue searching for clear expression in music.